 It also helps customers feel like they have a one-to-one relationship with a unique employee on your customer support team — one who understands their business.

 For example, let’s say a company wants to send a customer an anniversary note or gift.
-While the sales team has the start date in a CRM tool like Salesforce, if there isn’t an integration between Salesforce and the support software, the support and success teams are left in the dark without to access the info.
+While the sales team has the start date in a CRM tool like Salesforce, if there isn’t an integration between Salesforce and the support software, the support and success teams are left in the dark without access to the info.
 By creating an integration, customer-facing teams can access this info automatically without needing to ask sales and wait for a response.

 In addition to providing personalized gestures for each client or contact, companies must consider how customers want to communicate.
 If a customer support agent leaves a voicemail with every attempt to contact a customer, and the customer invariably responds with an email, the agent should take note that the customer prefers email communication.
 Taking the extra step not only to personalize information but also to acknowledge the customer’s preferences will help companies successfully build relationships and gain trust.